iory/scikit-robot/README.md

 pip install scikit-robot
 ```

-If you would like to use `Pybullet Interface`,
+If you would like to use `Pybullet Interface` and `open3d` for mesh simplification,

 ```bash
 pip install scikit-robot[all]